All Episodes

 The energy behind this is more than just focused in Obama.

-It is focused behind these uh it's concentrated in all of these unions and well, and and they are the largest union of health care workers in the country, and they're just getting started.
+And they are the largest union of healthcare workers in the country, and they're just getting started.

-Well, that's that's also uh at play here, too.
+Well, that's also at play here, too.

-Ladies and gentlemen, the other day when I was telling you about carbonite, I said, let's have a brief discussion about the notion of time travel.
+Ladies and gentlemen, the other day when I was telling you about Carbonite, I said, let's have a brief discussion about the notion of time travel.

-It doesn't exist.
+I said it doesn't exist.

 And I was wrong.

-You can time travel forward.
+You can time travel.

-All you have to do is get on an airplane and go to Greece.
+All you have to do is get on an airplane and go to Greece, spend a couple of days, and you'll find out where we're headed.

 Time travel is possible.

-But what the carbonite people mean is if you lose your data, you can't go back to yesterday when you had your data.
+But what the Carbonite people mean is if you lose your data, you can't go back to yesterday when you had your data.

 You have to stay in today where your data's been backed up.

-Well, I don't have to back up the stove, what have to back up my iPhone.
+I don't have to back up the stove.

-So something happened her iPhone, and she took it to the Apple store to um get it fixed, and the only way they could do it was to wipe it.
+So something happened to her iPhone, and she took it to the Apple Store to get it fixed.

 She just wasn't familiar.

-Well, carbonite doesn't back up iPhones, but The point is that it happens to everybody, in full or partially, at least once in your computer life.
+The point is that it happens to everybody, in full or partially, at least once in your computer life.

 You will lose your data.